jessicahoganma/jessicahoganma/README.md

 [![MasterHead](your image link)](your GitHub link)

 ### Hi there, I'm Jessica 👋
 My name is Jessica Hogan and I'm an analyst and data scientist.
-I'm from Sonoma County:grapes:, California.
+I'm from Sonoma County :grapes:, California.
 You can find me on <!-- Please don't remove this: Grab your social icons from https://github.com/carlsednaoui/gitsocial -->

 <!-- display the social media buttons in your README -->